 Building Great Teams

-In a later episode of their YouTube podcast, they also discuss what makes great teams.
+In a later episode of their YouTube podcast, they discussed what makes great teams.
 After describing the three levels of unity for teams, Michael and Michele talk about how to take the team to the third stage: Alignment.

 Three basic levels of unity